-Remote calibration, and the readiness of the industry.
+Remote calibration, and the readiness of the industry in 2023.

 Is the calibration industry ready for the connected devices era?